Fly Global über BM

 There’s also a big dollop of Kate Bush in this, ‘Deine Geshichte’ (with cellos to the fore) and ‘Monokultur’.
 As I failed German GCSE (many years ago), I’ve no idea what the lyrics are about and I suspect that’s a good thing as it all adds to the drama/intrigue of it all (what is the cover about?).
 Of course, there’s no issue with the instrumentals, ‘F?ºr Luise’ is a particularly emotive piano piece.

-But don’t miss ‘Hochhaus’ as, this is perhaps the most like of the set, with a bit of jazz vibe or the electronically wiered ‘Jakarta’.
+But don’t miss ‘Hochhaus’ as, this is perhaps the most John Peel like of the set, with a bit of jazz vibe or the electronically wiered ‘Jakarta’.

 It’s hard to know what to make of this album (which is probably a good thing).
 If the great bearded one of Wyatt land thinks it’s worth contributing, that’s enough for me.
 That said, it’s not a one track album and I need to know more about Ms. Morgenstern.